Towards a Unified View on Visual Parameter-Efficient Transfer Learning: Experiments

-\textbf{Baselines:} We mainly compare our method Swin-BAPAT with three baselines as follows:\\ (1) Full-tuning: set all the parameters learnable and tune the whole model initiated with the pre-trained weights.
-(2) Tune FC layer: tune the last fully connected layer and freeze pre-trained parameters of the whole backbone model.
-(3) AdaptFormer-Swin: method introduced by \cite{chen2022adaptformer} that adds a parallel adapter to the MLP module in each block of the backbone model.
-(4) Prefix-tuning: the direct implementation of prefix-tuning used in NLP as defined in Eq. \ref{eq:head}.
+We mainly compare our method Swin-BAPAT with three baselines as follows:\\ (1) \textbf{Full-tuning}: set all the parameters learnable and tune the whole model initiated with the pre-trained weights. \\ (2) \textbf{Tune FC layer}: tune the last fully connected layer and freeze pre-trained parameters of the whole backbone model.\\ (3) \textbf{LoRA}: follow the initial practice \cite{hu2022lora} by adding LoRA matrix to the Q and V of the attention module.\\ (4) \textbf{BitFit}: by tuning the bias of the backbone model together with the FC layer.\\ (5) \textbf{AdaptFormer-Swin}: method introduced by \cite{chen2022adaptformer} that adds a parallel Adapter to the MLP module in each block of the backbone model.\\ (6) \textbf{Prefix-tuning}: the direct implementation of prefix-tuning used in NLP as defined in Eq. \ref{eq:head}.